In this article, you will learn...

 To add columns, select them from the dropdown list to add them one at a time.

-You can change the layout of the table by dragging each column in the App Builder or Player to change the width of columns.
+You can change the layout of the table by dragging each column in the App Editor or Player to change the width of columns.

 Here's how to create interactive lists from connector output.

 First, set up a connector that sends an array to your Tulip app.
 Learn how to configure the connection between connectors and apps here.

 Then, add the Embedded Table to a step as shown above.

 Then, select "Variable" as the data source and choose the variable that stores the output array from a connector function.